When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-When To Face Baby Forward
+When to Face Baby Forward

 Cons of Facing Babies Forward

-1. Less Comfortable For You
+1. Less Comfortable for You

-2. Poor Positioning For Your Baby
+2. Poor Positioning for Your Baby

-3. Overstimulation For Your Baby
+3. Overstimulation Risk

-4. Poor Head and Neck Support
+4. Lack of Head and Neck Support

 You Might Also Like